Together with our customers, we work to make our county even safer, helping people in their homes, places of work and education to lead safer lives.

 Home fire safety visit

-A Kent Fire and Rescue Service free Safe and Well home visit means you can talk with one of our friendly Safe and Well officers in the comfort of your home.
-You’ll receive fire safety advice relevant to you and an opportunity to talk about any safety concerns you may have.
+A Kent Fire and Rescue Service free Safe and Well home visit means you can talk with one of our friendly Safe and Well officers in your home, receive fire safety advice relevant to you and to talk about any safety concerns you may have.

 Home safety advice

 Would you know what to do if there were a fire in your home?
 Do you have an escape plan?
 How often do you test your smoke alarms?
 You can find answers to these questions and much more in our home safety advice section.

 Smoke alarms save lives.
 Learn about these, as well as other vital alarms, and why you should have them in your home.

 From fraud and cyber crime to domestic abuse, find information about your personal safety, how to report an incident and learn about our commitment to safeguarding